Skip to content

 Author+

-Gretchen Oltman is an associate professor of organizational leadership at Creighton University, an attorney, and author.
-Vicki Bautista is the doctor of education, program director at Clarkson College, and a board-certified health and wellness coach.
+Gretchen Oltman is an associate professor of interdisciplinary studies at Creighton University, an attorney, and author.
+Vicki Bautista is the doctor of education program director at Clarkson College, and a board-certified health and wellness coach.

 Reviews+